microsoft/finops-toolkit/docs/_docs/bestpractices/networking/networking.md

   </div>
 </details>

-### Query: Check Public IP Addresses' DDoS Protection Policy
+### Query: Check public IP addresses' DDoS protection policy

-If you need to protect fewer than 15 public IP resources, the IP Protection tier is the more cost-effective option.
-However, if you have more than 15 public IP resources to protect, then the Network Protection tier becomes more cost-effective.
+If you need to protect fewer than 15 public IP resources, the IP protection tier is the more cost-effective option.
+However, if you have more than 15 public IP resources to protect, then the network protection tier becomes more cost-effective.

 #### Category